jskDr/rust4ai/README.md

-# rust4ai
+# Rust for AI
-Rust for AI
+This repository includes examples of Rust code for AI.